Kwinn-Korth/Social-Network-API/README.md

 ## Tests

-There is a test command but it isn't working yet
+There is a test command but it isn't working yet.
+You can test the endpoints in Insomnia

 ## Questions

-For questions or support, please contact [undefined](https://github.com/undefined).
+For questions or support, please contact [github](https://github.Kwinn-Korth).

 Email: coming soon